 After this it was neon night, and we all got our faces painted in cool UV patterns which was good fun, whilst another round of Kings cup / ring of fire depending on where you come from and that classic drinking game never have I ever and person most likely to, always an interesting one with people you just met!
 A few of us decided to skip the UV night out when everyone left the hostel, as we were again up at 8 for the blue lagoon trip and didn’t want a second day of feeling rough.

 Our first stop was the crystal lagoon, a much less crowded lagoon with the opportunity to do some cliff jumping of our own.
 This was pretty scary, it was probably 8/9 metres high, but most of the group headed up and were jumping in before I had made it to the top thanks to some speedy suncream application.
 I was pretty terrified and hadn’t wanted to take the GoPro as I wanted to focus on actually doing the jump.
-Craig jumped and I knew I couldn’t chicken out – I am a total sucker for peer pressure it is a flaw – so with rather wobbly legs I jumped.
-It was still terrifying but the adrenaline rush was definitely there and I didn’t lose my bikini and nor did I get water in my ear, which is a bonus for me!
+Craig jumped and I knew I couldn’t chicken out (I am a total sucker for peer pressure it is a flaw), so with rather wobbly legs I jumped.
+It was still terrifying but the adrenaline rush was definitely there and I didn’t lose my bikini and nor did I get water in my ear, which is a bonus for me because it happens to me so often (the ear thing, not the bikini thing)!
 We swam around the lagoon for a bit, with Craig and I swimming over to a little cave that you could stand in which was fun and looking for fishes.
 We then got out for a snack break, then headed back in to swim through the large arch in the rock.
 It was actually a pretty long swim and then treading water for ages everyone got tired so we swam back.

 It was then time to walk over to the blue lagoon, which was only a few minutes away along the cliff ridge.
 We got there and it was pretty stunning.
 The bluest water I have ever seen thanks to the sandy bank and the water being mostly quite shallow.
 We left our stuff on the rocks, where a few people who didn’t want to swim had stayed, and went straight to get a cocktail in a pineapple, because why wouldn’t you want that.
 Craig and I shared a very strong pina colada!
 They are 10 euro then refills are less.
 After I was done taking pictures with my pineapple pal we scaled the cliff side bare foot, with both drinks and the GoPro in hand, which let me tell you was pretty difficult and very painful, but 100% worth it for making it down into that gorgeous water.